So you like wine and want to save money? Welcome to my world! Check out these easy sips on how to save money on wine.

 - Figure out how much wine you buy every year (see Strategy 1 Above)

-- Figure out how many of that total bottles are inexpensive bottles (average price you pay for everyday drinking)
+- Figure out how many of those total bottles are inexpensive bottles (average price you pay for everyday drinking)

 - Figure out how many of the total bottles are more expensive wines (average price you pay for gift wines or special occasions)